Script Pool

 Producer's note

-Rather than taking a stance for or against these practices, APOTEOS offers a compassionate, curious lens on those drawn to the New Age world.
+Rather than taking a stance for or against such practices, APOTEOS offers a compassionate, curious lens on those drawn to the New Age world.
 It doesn’t ask whether faith is valid, but instead examines our vulnerabilities — our shame, yearning, and attempts to heal — in the face of life’s challenges.
 The story aims to appeal to both critical and open-minded audiences, reflecting the cultural relevance of its themes.

 Christofer Nilsson is a writer-director based in Malmö, Sweden, drawn to portraying problematic characters through themes of loneliness, class and broken dreams in rural settings.
 His last short, The Ballad (SE-FR), was broadcast by ARTE France and SVT.
 Christofer’s new short, Dancing Pigeons (also SE-FR), was selected for European Short Pitch 23|24, and was shot in late 2024 with support from CNC and the Swedish Film Institue.
 He’s currently in development of his debut feature, APOTEOS.